z-korp/zconqueror-front/README.md

 # zConqueror

+zConqueror is an onChain tower defense on starknet.

 Dive into this straightforward example to understand how to meld React with Dojo.

 This integration taps into the powerful libraries designed by [Lattice](https://lattice.xyz/):